Daudmax/barcode-decoder/README.md

 ## 📈 Model Performance

 - Model evaluated using mAP, Precision, Confusion Matrix and Recall metrics.
-- Metrics printed during validation step.
+- Metrics printed during validation step and their images stored in the runs

 ---